TO CREATE A JUST AND PLURALIST SOCIETY…

 - Starfish Storyworld Launch.
-Mass audience engagement and early fandom creation for three original pop culture projects: God Bless the Promise Land (multiplatform story universe), Burning Bayou (drama-based podcast), and Authentic (audio narrative essay).
+Mass audience engagement and early fandom creation for two original pop culture projects: Laying Flowers: Starting Fires (short film by poet extraordinaire Amir Sulaiman) and God Bless the Promise Land (multiplatform story universe).

 Grantee: Starfish Accelerator | Mahyad Tousi (BoomGen Studios, forthcoming TV show The United States of Al, CBS) and Alesia Weston (Sundance Institute), Hollywood Reporter Exclusive: Accelerator Starfish Launches Program for Diverse Talent

 - “To See Each Other” podcast.
 A documentary series that complicates the narrative about rural Americans in our most misunderstood, and often abandoned, communities.